Mohammad Rashid Mazaheri

 Mohammad Rashid Mazaheri (محمد رشید مظاهری; born 18 May 1989) is an Iranian former footballer who played as a goalkeeper.
 He was a member of the Iranian national team.
+He's disappeared since February 2026 after criticizing Ali Khamenei during the 2025–2026 Iranian protests.
+Mazaheri has been under arrest since.
+Islamic Regime officials claim he had been detained after seeking to illegally cross the border without providing further evidence.

 Club career

 Mazaheri spent seven years in the youth academy of Fajr Sepasi before joining the youth teams of Esteghlal Ahvaz in 2009.
 He started his senior career with Esteghlal Ahvaz in 2010.
 Previously, he played for the Moghavemat Sepasi youth team.

 Zob Ahan

 Mazaheri joined Zob Ahan midway through the 2013–14 season, mainly featuring as a reserve.
 He earned his starting place in the 2014–15 season and won the Hazfi Cup.
 Mazaheri lead Zob Ahan to the Round of 16 of the 2016 AFC Champions League as the first placed team in their group.

 In the 2018 AFC Champions League, he scored the highest goal keeper at the top of the list for the best goalkeeper this season.